-The mission of the Dietetic Technology program is to educate and train generalist dietetic technicians who possess both the skills and work habits to compete in the rapidly changing healthcare community.
+The mission of the Dietetics program is to educate and train generalist dietetic technicians who possess both the skills and work habits to compete in the rapidly changing healthcare community.
 Graduates are prepared to work under the supervision of a registered dietitian in designing specialized diets, teaching healthy eating habits, and managing institutional food services and nutrition programs.
 The program combines classroom and laboratory work, as well as supervised clinical placements in area hospitals, nursing homes, school food services, and community health agencies.

-Dietetic technicians work in a variety of settings including hospitals, nursing homes and other health-related facilities, subsidized feeding programs, weight control clinics, athletic training facilities, school nutrition programs and such government agencies as VISTA and the armed forces.
+Dietetic professionals work in a variety of settings including hospitals, nursing homes and other health-related facilities, subsidized feeding programs, weight control clinics, athletic training facilities, school nutrition programs and such government agencies as VISTA and the armed forces.
 Job opportunities outpace the number of graduates each year.
-Graduates are eligible for membership in the American Dietetic Association, to take the registration examination, to become a Dietetic Technician, Registered, and to become licensed in the State of Maine.
-Graduates who wish to pursue a baccalaureate degree may transfer with junior year status to the University of Maine - Orono's Human Nutrition Program.
+Dietetic Technology graduates are eligible for membership in the Academy of Nutrition and Dietetics, to take the registration examination, to become a Dietetic Technician, Registered, and to become licensed in the State of Maine.
+The Dietetics & Nutrition program is designed to provide students with a background in food service management.
+Graduates of both the Dietetic Technology and Dietetics & Nutrition programs who wish to pursue a baccalaureate degree may transfer with junior year status to the University of Maine - Orono's Human Nutrition Program.